Pinafore/nlp-hw/tfidf_guesser/README.md

 1. How does this guesser compare to GPT3?
 1. Compute recall as you increase the number of guesses.

-Accuracy (10 points): How well you do on the leaderboard.
+Accuracy (10 points): How well you do on the recall leaderboard.

 What you don't have to do
 -------